6 Pointers and Optionals

 An optional object in Zig is an object that can be null.
 To mark an object as optional, we use the ? operator.
 When you put this ? operator right before the data type of an object, you transform this data type into an optional data type, and the object becomes an optional object.

 Take the snippet below as an example.
 We are creating a new variable object called num.
-This object have data type ?i32, which means that, this object contains either a signed 32-bit integer (i32), or, a null value.
+This object have the data type ?i32, which means that, this object contains either a signed 32-bit integer (i32), or, a null value.
 Both alternatives are valid values to the num object.
 That is why, I can actually change the value of this object to null, and, no errors are raised by the zig compiler, as demonstrated below:

 var num: ?i32 = 5;